mozilla/snakepit/README.md

 ```
 $ sudo lxd init
 ```
-During the following questionaire you'll be asked, if you want to create a new storage pool.
+During the following questionnaire you'll be asked, if you want to create a new storage pool.
 It is highly recommended to create a copy-on-write one on base of `zfs` or `btrfs`.
 Each machine's storage pool should have at least 10 GB of space.
 On the following question you should respond with `yes`: